daystar7777/PhiLang/README.md

 ```
 The output is '10'.
-[Warning] You cannot use de-alias operator to argument.
-It will raise 'Dealias Operator Error' Exception.
+[Warning] If you use de-alias operator '#' to argument alias, it will show some value.
+The value will be vary between compiler implementation.

 # Class and configuration modification